Matt Ryan (American football): 2013

-2014 season
+2014

 Ryan led the Falcons to a 6–10 record in 2014.
 He threw for 4,694 yards, 28 touchdowns, and 14 interceptions, and had a quarterback rating of 93.9.

 The season did start off promising with a 37–34 overtime victory over the New Orleans Saints.
 Ryan was 31-of-43 for a then career-high 448 yards and three touchdowns to earn NFC Offensive Player of the Week.
 After a 24–10 loss to the Cincinnati Bengals, the Falcons defeated the Tampa Bay Buccaneers by a score of 56–14.
 In the victory, Ryan was 21-of-24 for a career-high single-game completion percentage of 87.50% and had 286 yards and three touchdowns for a career-high 155.9 passer rating.
 He earned another NFC Offensive Player of the Week honor for his effort against the Buccaneers.
 The Falcons went on to lose six of their next eight games.
 After a much-needed 29–18 win over the Arizona Cardinals in Week 13, the Falcons faced off against the Green Bay Packers and lost 43–37 as Ryan had 375 passing yards, four touchdowns, and one interception.
 After a 27–20 loss to the Pittsburgh Steelers and a 30–14 victory over the New Orleans Saints, the Falcons had a 6–9 record.
 Despite the struggles of the 2014 season, the Falcons still had a chance to make the playoffs with a Week 17 victory due to the weakness of the entire NFC South division.
-However, the Falcons missed the playoffs for a second consecutive season after losing 34–3 to their divisional rivals, Carolina Panthers, in Week 17.
+However, the Falcons missed the playoffs for a second consecutive season after losing 34–3 to their divisional rival, Carolina Panthers, in Week 17.
 For the third time in his career, Ryan was named to the Pro Bowl.
 He was ranked as the 77th best player in the league among his peers on the NFL Top 100 Players of 2015.